 These costs are normally direct charges to a contract and grant account as long as you can meet the definition of a direct charge.
 One important criterion to this definition is that you must be able to specifically identify the charge to a particular project with relative ease and high degree of accuracy and that cost must provide a direct benefit to that project sometime during the life of the award.
 Charges included in these categories are those normally charged to object code 3400 and any copying costs charged as directed by the definition of object code 2600.

 The costs of disseminating research results (i.e. publication costs or page charges) are allowed as a direct charge to the project from which the research was obtained.
-As with any other direct charge, the cost must meet general A-21 guidelines in that it must be reasonable, necessary, allowable, allocatable, timely, non personal and must provide a direct benefit to the project.
+As with any other direct charge, the cost must meet Uniform Guidance requirements in that it must be reasonable, necessary, allowable, allocable and must provide a direct benefit to the project.

 With respect to copying costs, if you are using an outside copy service, the invoice should be retained as documentation to support the charge.
 If you are using a departmental copier, charges must be a per copy charge and must be based on a cost study.
 In other words, you cannot charge the associated expenses of the copy machine such as toner cartridge, paper, etc. directly to a contract or grant due to allocation problems among the many uses of the machine.
 The per copy cost must be based on total utilization of all activities (research, instruction, public service and other), not just research usage.
 In addition you must maintain documentation of the use through a log.
 Copying of proposals or general correspondence not related to a specific project cannot be charged direct since these costs cannot meet the definition of a direct charge.

 Costs identified to a particular sponsored project for the use of University-owned labs and other service centers should be budgeted, charged, and reported as direct costs.
 These charges must be based on actual utilization supported by adequate documentation.
-These charges must also be based on a usage rate approved by the Office of Contracts and Grants.
-The rate must be approved before the charge is incurred by the sponsored projects.
+These charges must also be based on a usage rate approved by the Office of Cost Analysis.
 Please obtain the rate and basis of the rate for the budget justification.
 For example: The project requires time on a service center’s piece of equipment, in order to complete one of the objectives of the project.
 The total amount budgeted is $1,500, which includes 20 hours at a cost of $75 per hour.
-For further information, please contact Contracts and Grants Service Center Coordinator at 515.8808
+The contact in the Office of Cost Analysis is Ginger Burks Draughon at 919-515-6898.

 Study Abroad Fees

-Lump sum study abroad fees (for example: tuition at foreign institutions, housing, accident/health insurance, cultural events, airfare, meals) are a direct charge on sponsored project.
-Indirect costs are charged on the entire lump sum amount unless otherwise specifically excluded.
+Study abroad fees (for example: tuition at foreign institutions, housing, accident/health insurance, cultural events, airfare, meals) are a direct charge on sponsored projects.
+Indirect costs are charged on the entire amount unless otherwise specifically excluded.

 Communication expenses incurred in support of routine administrative activities associated with instruction, public service, research and other institutional activities should not be charged directly against sponsored projects.
 The only exceptions are those relating to equipment charges (dedicated research/lab lines), long distance calls, telegrams, fax long distance charges, and various other communication expenses specific to a project and incurred for the sole direct benefit of the project.
 Support documentation must be adequately detailed to pass an audit.
 Installation charges, monthly use charges, local access calls, pagers, etc. are considered F&A costs and should not be charged directly to sponsored accounts.